 - You may also want to consider how many people are in your travel party and how much luggage you will need to haul around.
 With a larger group of people and more luggage, a bigger car becomes necessary.

-- Finally on the list of things to consider, is the weather at the time of your visit.
+- Finally on the list of things to consider, is the Icelandic weather at the time of your visit.
 The weather often affects road network availability and therefore will affect your choice of car.

-For the more clement summer weather, smaller 2-wheel drive cars would be sufficient for getting around the classic easy-to-access destinations, but for a more rounded experience, it is advisable to rent the 4-wheel drive cars.
+For the more mild summer weather, smaller 2-wheel drive cars would be sufficient for getting around the classic easy-to-access destinations, but for a more rounded experience, it is advisable to rent the 4-wheel drive cars.

 4×4 SUVs are an excellent choice for every season in Iceland as they handle better in harsh weather, and are more trustworthy on the tricky terrain of the winter roads.
 They are also your best bet for reaching remote destinations in Iceland where you can’t go with a 2WD.